Zappyton06/submarine_assembly/README.md

 To use this Repository:
 **Pre Requisites**
   1. Ubuntu 22.04 or higher
-  2. XML parser Version 1.11 or Higher
+  2. SDF parser Version 1.11 or Higher
   3. Gazebo Ionic

 **how to use the repository**